JGRennison/OpenTTD-patches/README.md

 * Add a waiting cargo history graph for stations.
 * Add a tooltip to show station rating details (controlled by a setting).
 * [Allow NewGRFs to supply additional station name strings](https://github.com/JGRennison/OpenTTD-patches/wiki/GRF-features#extra-station-names).
+* Add sort by number of vehicles calling to the station list window.

 #### Towns